 When to Contact a Medical Professional

-Prevention consists of avoiding close physical contact with untreated people.
-People on long-term medication become noninfectious (they do not transmit the organism that causes the disease).
+People on long-term medicine become noninfectious.
+This means they do not transmit the organism that causes the disease.